-- should be equivalent or higher in authority and experience to the audit team leader - is required to demonstrate the same level of independence as the auditor (and submit to IPART a Conflict of Interest statement, as per Appendix A), and - may be within, or external to the audit firm.
+- should be equivalent or higher in authority and experience to the audit team leader - should not be involved in the conduct of the audit or approval of audit reports, and - may be within, or external to the audit firm.

-The peer reviewer must have professional experience that is demonstrably equal with, or has authority over, the lead auditor, particularly for assurance.
+The peer reviewer must have professional experience that is demonstrable equal with, or has authority over, the lead auditor, particularly for assurance.
 The peer reviewer must be able to objectively evaluate the significant judgements the lead auditor has made and the conclusions they have reached to formulate their opinion.
+The individual proposed to perform the peer review must be nominated in the audit proposal.
+The appointment of a peer reviewer should not limit or preclude the lead auditor from using other expertise from outside the audit team to review or assist with particular technical elements of the engagement.